pimatic/pimatic-homeduino/README.md

 ### Local Actor

-A local actor is the "HomeduinoSwitch", which can toggle the state of an pin on the arduino
+A local actor is an output on the Arduino like an digital pin or a PWM.

 ##### Pin switch example:

+The "HomeduinoSwitch" can toggle the state of an pin on the arduino.

 ```json
 {